 - Fear of giving up what has made us successful: The vast majority of my clients are extremely accomplished before hiring Insigniam.
 Often they are number 1, 2, or 3 in their industry.
 A common concern is, “You want me to stop doing what I know works for something new?”
 It’s a bit like a trapeze artist that has to let go of their secure grip on their bar, and trust that another bar is waiting for them after their triple summersault.

-- Fear of the unknown: Human nature dictates that we survive – even if our survival is just that – holding on, tolerating things that are unworkable, even suffering.
-Time and time again I see people in business chose to stick with something that they openly and vociferously complain about – because it’s the devil that they know.
+- Fear of the unknown: Human nature dictates that we survive–even if our survival is just that–holding on, tolerating things that are unworkable, even suffering.
+Time and time again, I see people in business choose to stick with something that they openly and vociferously complain about–because it’s the devil that they know.

-- Fear of having to deliver something extraordinary – again and again: Many organizations are set up to reward status quo performance and results.
-People that row too hard are criticized by their peers and can be seen as a threat by their managers.
+- Fear of having to deliver something extraordinary–again and again: Many organizations are set up to reward status quo performance and results.
+People who row too hard are criticized by their peers and can be seen as a threat by their managers.
 The unspoken fear in many organizations is “If I produce something extraordinary, that will become the new expectation moving forward.”
 If “Breakthrough” becomes expected, how will I continue to deliver?

 What fears have you seen get in the way of breakthroughs in your organization?